ZacharyDeganutti/gbzd/README.md

     * Only a PS5 Dualsense has been tested, but most Windows compatible controllers should work

 ## Design principles and explanation of intended inaccuracies
-GBZD is a single-threaded application with 3 noteworthy components
+GBZD is a single-threaded application with 4 noteworthy components
 * Abstracted memory map
 * CPU
-* PPU
+* PPU (Picture Processing Unit)
+* APU (Audio Processing Unit)

 At a high level, there's a simple load balancing heuristic that decides whether whether the CPU or PPU runs next based on how much 'debt' has been accumulated by one side relative to the other.